brandleadership/kuhsaft/README.md

     # application.js.coffee
     //= require 'kuhsaft/application'

+Finally, you need to define the image sizes for the image brick or use the defaults:

+    # your_app/config/initializers/kuhsaft.rb
+    Rails.application.config.to_prepare do
+      Kuhsaft::Engine.configure do
+        config.image_sizes.build_defaults! # creates 960x540 and 320x180 sizes
+      end
+    end

+See "Customizing The Image Brick" for more details.

 ## Authentication

 Kuhsaft itself does not ship with any form of authentication.
 However, it is fairly easy to add by plugging into the Kuhsaft::Cms::AdminController.
 An example with devise: